Paul Toole: National Party leadership

 Following the resignation of NSW Nationals leader and Deputy Premier John Barilaro, Melinda Pavey announced that she would contest the leadership.
 Toole later announced that he would run in the leadership contest, that was to take place the following day.

 On 6 October 2021, Toole successfully won the leadership contest against Pavey, 15–3.
 Bronnie Taylor was elected unopposed as his deputy.
 Toole was sworn in as Deputy Premier, Minister for Regional New South Wales, and Minister for Regional Transport and Roads.
 In a reorganisation of the Perrottet ministry, Toole was sworn in as Minister for Police, relinquishing the Regional Transport and Roads portfolio, with effect from 21 December 2021.
 On the same day, Pavey was demoted from the ministry.

+The 2023 New South Wales state election was held in March.
+The election was won by Labor with a strong swing, but the Nationals lost just one seat, with Toole retaining the seat of Bathurst.

+In April 2023, Toole's leadership was challenged by Dugald Saunders.
+Toole won the initial leadership spill eight to seven (with one informal vote).
+However, a further challenge saw Toole lose his leadership role to Saunders.
+This came amid tensions about colleague Ben Franklin's friendship with NSW Labor premier Chris Minns, and his intent to run for Upper House president and leave the Lower House.
+Toole remained in the Lower House as Shadow Minister for Police.